merely-useful/py-rse/objectives/automate.md

 -   Write a Makefile that re-runs a multi-stage data analysis.
 -   Explain and trace how Make chooses an order in which to execute rules.
 -   Explain what \gref{phony targets}{phony_target} are and define a phony target.
--   Explain what \gref{automatic variables}{automatic_variable} are and identify three commonly-used automatic variables.
+-   Explain what \gref{automatic variables}{automatic_variable} are and identify three commonly used automatic variables.
 -   Write Make rules that use automatic variables.
 -   Explain why and how to write \gref{pattern rules}{pattern_rule} in a Makefile.
 -   Write Make rules that use patterns.